 Example of cost of sales formula

-With the previous information, you now have a high-level understanding of the cost of sales formula, the three main components of the formula and how to put them together.
+With the previous information, you now have a high-level understanding of the cost of sales formula, its three main components, and how to put them together.

-The cost of sales formula allows businesses to calculate how much they spend to get their products built and sold.
-This is regardless of whether they manufacture the products themselves or simply resell.
+The cost of sales formula allows businesses to calculate how much they spend to get their products built and sold, regardless of whether they manufacture the products themselves or simply resell.

 Calculating cost of sales also allows you to see exactly how much you’re spending per product to make a sale (and ensure you price products accordingly).
 And remember, you’ll also deduct the cost of sales on your business tax return.
 So, getting this number right is crucial.